JCMexplains/writing-for-success-2023/textbook.md

 Keep the following guidelines in mind:

-**Create visuals with purpose.** Think carefully about how they will enhance your message and choose a form that is appropriate for your content.
+**Create visuals with purpose**.
+Think carefully about how they will enhance your message and choose a form that is appropriate for your content.

-**Strive for quality.** You do not need the skills of a professional photographer or designer but do take time to make sure your visuals are neat, attractive, and legible.
+**Strive for quality**.
+You do not need the skills of a professional photographer or designer but do take time to make sure your visuals are neat, attractive, and legible.
 Proofread for errors, too.